SAP/jenkins-library/documentation/docs/scenarios/changeManagement.md

 * You have installed Jenkins 2.60.3 or higher.
 * You have set up Project “Piper”.
 See [README](https://github.com/SAP/jenkins-library/blob/master/README.md).
 * You have installed SAP Solution Manager 7.2 SP6.
 See [README](https://github.com/SAP/devops-cm-client/blob/master/README.md).
 * You have installed the Multi-Target Application (MTA) Archive Builder 1.0.6 or newer.
-See [SAP Development Tools](https://tools.hana.ondemand.com/#cloud).
-This is only required in case there is no docker based environment.
+See [SAP Development Tools](https://tools.hana.ondemand.com/#cloud). **Note:** This is only required if you don't use a Docker-based environment.
 * You have installed Node.js including node and npm.
 See [Node.js](https://nodejs.org/en/download/).
 This is only required in cse there is not docker based environment.

 ## Context